cmss13-devs/web/rules.md

 ### Survivors

 - Survivors have more leeway than marines with their mental stability due to the trauma they may have experienced during the xenomorph attack.
 They may be suffering PTSD, paranoia or similar conditions for roleplaying purposes.
-Survivors may NOT be hostile unless they have been spawned as hostile survivors (CLF).
+- Survivors may NOT be hostile unless they have been spawned as hostile survivors (CLF) - see [Hostile Factions](#hostile-factions).
+  - Hostile survivors cannot attempt to harm other survivors.

+### Command

+- COs, XOs or aCOs are OOCly bound to follow [Non-Modifiable Standard Operating Procedure](https://cm-ss13.com/wiki/Standard_Operating_Procedure#Non-Modifiable_Standard_Operating_Procedure).
+    - For example you MUST conduct a briefing before the start of the operation and HAVE TO make an attempt to build defences around your primary LZ.
+- Both the Marine CIC and the Queen - can send images of the map, from the wiki, webmap or tactical map, with annotations drawn on them, as announcements, if uploaded to a trusted hosting service.

 ### ID Cards